home-assistant/operating-system/Documentation/boards/hardkernel/odroid-m1.md

 ## NVMe

 Booting directly from NVMe is not supported.
-Using the NVMe as the data disk has been successfully tested.
+The NVMe card can be used as a data disk.

 ## Technical notes on boot flow

-The Home Assistant OS image is bootable by the SoC directly, that means no help from the Hardkernel provided and pre-installed bootloader Petitboot is necessary.
+The Home Assistant OS image is bootable by the SoC directly.
+This means that no help from the Hardkernel provided and pre-installed bootloader Petitboot is necessary.
-However, since the ODROID-M1 boots from internal SPI automatically, booting directly off the SD-card or eMMC requires pressing the recovery button.
+However, the ODROID-M1 automatically boots from internal SPI.
+To boot directly off the SD-card or eMMC you need to press the recovery button.

 The SPI flashed U-Boot SPL tries searches for an U-Boot binary on the SD-card (and future releases also on the eMMC).
-This mechanism allows to boot the Home Assistant OS U-Boot without the need to press the recovery button.
+This mechanism allows you to boot the Home Assistant OS U-Boot without pressing the recovery button.

 ## Console